tripleo1/elijjah-book/language-overview.md

 Maybe the language will evolve concurrency and safety features present in other languages like Rust and Erlang.
 The programmer has fine-grained control of memory layout (using `struct`s) where applicable (meaning largely using the C/C++ backends, though transparent access to C/C++ objects is supported).
 Performance of idiomatic Elijjah is comparable to that of idiomatic C++.

-Elijjah also supports const correctness and immutable funtions, where an object is not allowed to be modified in any way.
+Elijjah also supports const correctness and immutable functions, where an object is not allowed to be modified in any way.

 ### Ownership

-Maybe the `borrow` keywword will be implemented one day.
+Maybe the `borrow` keyword will be implemented one day.

 ### Types and polymorphism

 Where not explicit, the types of variables (and values honestly) are deduced by the compiler.
-If this proves insufficient over time , a proper type inferencer will  be adopted.
+If this proves insufficient over time, a proper type inferencer will be adopted.

-Both function and classes can be given [generic](https://en.wikipedia.org/wiki/Generic_programming "Generic programming") [parameters](https://en.wikipedia.org/wiki/Parameter_%28computer_programming%29 "Parameter (computer programming)"), and class `signature`s can be used to require a class to implement a certain interface without raxing the type system.
+Both function and classes can be given [generic](https://en.wikipedia.org/wiki/Generic_programming "Generic programming") [parameters](https://en.wikipedia.org/wiki/Parameter_%28computer_programming%29 "Parameter (computer programming)"), and class `signature`s can be used to require a class to implement a certain interface without taxing the type system.
 TGhe implementation of generics is similar to the typical implementation of C++ templates: a separate copy of the code is generated for each instantiation.
 This is called monomorphization and contrasts with the [type erasure](https://en.wikipedia.org/wiki/Type_erasure "Type erasure") scheme typically used in Java and Haskell.
 The benefit of monomorphization is optimized code for each specific use case; the drawback is increased compile time and size of the resulting binaries.

 `struct`s are used to control memory layout.
-Structs cannot fully participate in OOP aand member function on structs must be resolvable statically.
+Structs cannot fully participate in OOP and member function on structs must be resolvable statically.

 There are no static members in Elijjah.
 This functionality is implemented by `namespace`s, each of which is a singleton and can be counted on to exist only once in an entire program.
 (Note that multi-threading behavior is undefined here.)